Chart Color Schemes

 Belmont South - Blacksmiths is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends anticipate lower quartile growth for national regional areas.
-Based on current numbers, Belmont South - Blacksmiths is expected to increase by 69 persons by 2041, representing an overall increase of 0.7% over the 17-year period.
+For uncovered areas, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, Belmont South - Blacksmiths is expected to increase by 69 persons based on the latest annual ERP population numbers, reflecting a total increase of 0.2% over the 17 years.

 Frequently Asked Questions - Population